hectorcruzferrari/the_portal_test/README.md

 ## Installation

 1. `git clone https://github.com/hectorcruzferrari/the_portal_test.git`
+2. `cd the_portal_test` or the project folder name.
-2. `composer update`
+3. `composer update`
-3. `composer dump-autoload`
+4. `composer dump-autoload`
-4. Create the database.
+5. Create the database.
 It could be according to the config file (.env) named "the_portal_test"
-5. Modify the .env file according the database connection settings.
+6. Modify the .env file according the database connection settings.
-6. `php artisan migrate:install`
+7. `php artisan migrate:install`
-7. `php artisan migrate`
+8. `php artisan migrate`

 ## How to use it